Alfie Boe: Television

 Boe appeared as music-hall singer Richard Chapman in an episode of Mr Selfridge.
 In 2016 and 2017, Boe and Michael Ball appeared in two ITV Specials, Ball & Boe: One Night Only and Ball & Boe Back Together.
 Boe replaced Aled Jones as presenter of Christmas Carols on ITV in December 2017.
 On 3 March, Boe performed in 'The End of the Show Show' on Ant & Dec's Saturday Night Takeaway alongside Michael Ball.
 Boe is a participant in the current reality competition series Freeze the Fear with Wim Hof.

 In 2022, Boe appeared on ITV's Love Island singing for Davide and Ekin-Su as part of their final date.

 Personal life

 Boe met his wife Sarah while rehearsing La Bohème in San Francisco.
+They married in 2004 and have two children.
+On 24 August 2020, Boe announced that he and Sarah had separated and that everything was "very amicable".
+In May 2022, Boe stated on BBC One that he had attempted suicide following the divorce from his wife and that he had also been hospitalized for five weeks for depression.

-They have two children, a daughter, Grace, and a son, Alfred Robert.
-He is a member of the Grand Order of Water Rats.
+Boe is a member of the Grand Order of Water Rats.
 Boe was appointed Officer of the Order of the British Empire (OBE) in the 2019 Birthday Honours for services to music and charity.

-On 24 August 2020, Boe announced that he and his wife Sarah had separated and that everything was "very amicable".